Elizabeth Bassett (cattle rustler): Ranch and farm

 The Bassetts were among the first homesteaders at Browns Park, located within a valley that is five miles wide and thirty miles long.
 The area was good for cattle ranching, where the surrounding mountains protected the valley against the cold winter weather.
 In addition, there was an abundance of sweet grass and fresh water.
 In 1878, the Bassetts built a log house, with a well-stocked library, for their cattle ranch.
 It was located near the entrance to Lodore Canyon and alongside a clear mountain spring.
-The house with furnished from her grandfather's Virginia plantation and furniture hand-made locally of wood, leather, and buckskin.
+The house was partially furnished from belongings that she inherited from her Arkansas grandfather's estate, combined with furniture hand-made locally of wood, leather, and buckskin.

 The initial years were hard.
 Bassett hunted wild game.
 The Native Americans taught them how to fish, what plants to harvest, and how to make jerky.
 The Bassetts grew grain and hay and raised horses, cattle, and sheep.
 They welcomed day and overnight visitors and they participated in and hosted dances.
 Bassett was kind to her family, neighbors, and ranch hands.
-Members of the Wild Bunch, including Butch Cassidy and the Sundance Kid, often stayed at the ranch to "cool off".
+Members of the Wild Bunch, including Butch Cassidy and the Sundance Kid, often stayed at the ranch to "cool off."
 They worked as ranch hands and were close friends of the Bassett family.
 Butch Cassidy hid at the ranch after he robbed the Telluride Bank in 1889.

 Following the Meeker Massacre (1879), Herbert took the children to Rock Springs in Wyoming to avoid hostilities between the Ute People and the United States government.
 Bassett wanted to stay behind to oversee the ranch, but Herbert was adamant that she leave with the rest of the family.
-One year later, they returned to their ranch to find it had not been burned down as fearede.
+One year later, they returned to their ranch to find it had not been burned down as feared.
 She focused much of her attention on breeding thoroughbred horses, which was her passion.
 Herbert planted an orchard and grew plants in the family's garden.

 As investors and cattle monopolies sought to move Native Americans to reservations, relinquishing more prime land, they began to buy large tracts of land and began to push out homesteaders and small ranches.
 The large concerns, backed by the influential Wyoming Stock Growers Association, sought to create a poor opinion of the smaller ranches in the press by claiming that they were cattle rustlers.
 A former practice of a community-based roundup of cattle and grouping them by brand ended when the large cattle ranchers rounded up large numbers of cattle, without sorting out the cattle by brand.